SFML/SFML-Website/pages/tutorials/3.0/system/stream.md

 ## And standard streams?

 Like many other languages, C++ already has a class for input data streams: `std::istream`.
-In fact it has two: `std::istream` is only the front-end, the abstract interface to the custom data is `std::streambuf`.
+In fact it has two.
+`std::istream` is only the front-end.
+The abstract interface to the custom data is `std::streambuf`.

-Unfortunately, these classes are not very user friendly, and can become very complicated if you want to implement non-trivial stuff.
+Unfortunately, these classes are not very user friendly and can become very complicated if you want to implement non-trivial stuff.
 The [Boost.Iostreams](http://www.boost.org/doc/libs/1_49_0/libs/iostreams/doc/index.html "Boost.Iostreams") library tries to provide a simpler interface to standard streams, but Boost is a big dependency and SFML cannot depend on it.

-That's why SFML provides its own stream interface, which is hopefully a lot more _simple and fast_.
+That's why SFML provides its own stream interface which is hopefully a lot more _simple and fast_.

 ## InputStream